siggy/bbox/docs/README.md

 ### Crane of Remembrance

 The Crane of Remembrance is a 15-foot tall replica of a Port of Oakland crane, and a tribute to the victims of the [Ghost Ship Fire](https://en.wikipedia.org/wiki/2016_Oakland_warehouse_fire).
 Our friend Rob is an Oakland firefighter, and was onsite during the incident.
-He inspired a number of us to build the Crane.
+He inspired our group to build the Crane.
 The lighting included 540 LEDs, 240 in a beating heart, and 300 in two strands extending across the top.
 The heart beats at 36 BPM, and the strands display 36 lights at a time, one for each person lost in the fire.

 (crane pic/vid)